TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

 .. tip::

     Sometimes you have to localize a string in the PHP code, for example in the controller or inside of a ViewHelper.
 In that case you can use the static method
-	:code:`Tx_Extbase_Utility_Localization::translate($key,
+    `Tx_Extbase_Utility_Localization::translate($key,
     $extensionName)`.
 In addition to the key inside the locallang file also the name of the extension must be given as parameter, in order to load the correct locallang file.

 Output localized strings using ``sprintf``